 Last but certainly not least, social media is a crucial aspect of any marketing plan, acting both as an important channel itself and as a channel that will support any of your other marketing strategies.
 Social media should not be a place where you tweet a constant stream of advertisements, or harangue followers into retweeting your posts.
 There’s a reason, after all, that it’s called social media, and your best strategy is to engage like the human being you are.
 This means actually reading and responding to tweets from potential customers, even if it’s just to say, “Awesome photo!” or to retweet something you enjoy.

 It’s also a good idea to reach out directly to key influencers with interesting information or to invite them to guest post on your blog.
 Social media is also a great way to run more casual contests, like submitting the best 140 character story, or a TwitPic of a creative use of your product.
+If you want to automate your influencer research process, give a spin to Neoreach to find perfect influencers for your marketing goals.

 And of course, social media is one of the best ways to get your blog content, giveaways, and new product announcements right to your users.